Ayers Leadership Fellows

 The Ayers Foundation and Lipscomb's College of Education have made a new partnership program and scholarships available for aspiring school leaders throughout the region to earn an educational leadership master’s or education specialist degree with administrative licensure.
 Below you'll find resources explaining the fellows program, school district engagement and the program's timeline.

-Application and scholarship forms will be accepted beginning immediately and continuing through March 31.
-This will be the first—and potentially only—round of applications, so apply early.
+Application and scholarship forms will be accepted beginning immediately and continuing through May 23, 2014.

 About the Program and Institute